Understanding the NIS2 Directive

 Security Measures

-Under NIS2, organizations are required to implement robust cybersecurity measures.
+Under NIS2, organizations are required to implement specific cybersecurity measures proportionate to their risk.
 These measures must align with best practices and include:

 - Risk analysis and information system security policies.